Maybe you’ve gotten your work into galleries as well. At least, you’re getting a sale or a commission occasionally.

 Obviously, this rise in the aging population will translate to more people in senior living facilities.
 And these facilities often look to provide meaningful, purposeful and engaging activities for their residents.
 That’s where you come in, offering to provide structured art classes.

-2. Develop a few small art pieces (no larger than 8 1/2 x 11) seniors would enjoy – landscapes, florals, still life – in a medium that’s not too complicated.
-(I use Colored Pencil and Watercolor Pencil).
+2. Develop a few small art pieces seniors would enjoy (no larger than 8 1/2 x 11)—landscapes, florals, still life—in a medium that’s not too complicated to show as an example to facilities.
+(I use colored pencil and watercolor pencil.)

 3. Develop lesson plans for them (plan out step-by-step how you would teach them).